singularityRx0/Project/README.txt

 File 01 and 02 are definitions for the linked list.
 File 03 to 07 are the source code.

-Please run the code with all the file, remove the numbering in the file when you need to run the programme.
+Please run the code with all the file 01 to 07, remove the numbering in the file when you need to run the programme.

 OUTPUT:
 ==========================================================================================